quicklyco/android-sdk-examples/ZowdowSdkExample/README.md

     public interface OnCardClickListener {
         void onCardClick(String suggestion, String cardUrl);
     }

+    public interface OnVideoCardClickListener {
+        void onVideoCardClick();
+    }
 ```

 Sometimes `cardUrl` may contain a deeplink.
 Just send Intent with ACTION_VIEW to open it with installed app, that can handle it.

+Consider listening to a separate `OnVideoCardClickListener`'s `onVideoCardClick()` event when the
+card with Youtube-video content is clicked if you wish to complement the standard, already existing,
+video card click behavior implemented on the SDK side.

 ### Configure ZowdowAdapter layout